 If a revalidation application is received but incomplete, Noridian will contact you for the missing information.
 If the missing information is not received within 30 days of the request, Noridian will deactivate your billing privileges.

-If your revalidation application is approved, the provider will be revalidated and no further action is needed.
+If your revalidation application is approved, no further action is needed.

-If you do not know if you received a notice, you can look up your revalidation date through the CMS look-up tool.
+If you do not know when you are up for revalidation, you can look up your revalidation date through the CMS look-up tool.
 Those due for revalidation in the near future will display a revalidation due date.
 All other providers/suppliers will see "TBD" in the due date field.

 For more information on the revalidation process, see MLN Matters #SE1605.

 If you have questions about the revalidation process, click here or contact Noridian by calling (855) 609-9960.